 In this particular case, the biggest point to keep in mind was that the whole Snape-is-under-suspicion premise was a fanon creation.
 Rowling might have chosen to deploy it herself later, but she had obviously not chosen to deploy it then.

-And the fact that the fandom spent three years building fanfic castles in the air and using that premise as the foundation did not make it a valid premise for interpreting what Rowling had now actually given us to work with in canon.
+And the fact that the fandom spent three years building fanfic castles in the air and using that premise as their foundation did not make it a valid premise for interpreting what Rowling had now actually given us to work with in canon.
 Up to the opening of HBP Rowling had never invoked that premise.
 As of OotP she clearly did not support it.
 And I was not going to make a blood sacrifice of common sense in order to clutch it to my bosom or let it stand in the way of my trying to unravel the ramifications of what she did write in attempting to figure out what was going on from this point henceforth.

 Fact: the only person who seemed inclined to suspect Snape of anything by the end of Book 5 was Harry.

 Well, it’s true that we soon learned otherwise in HBP.
 Some of his fellow Death Eaters had also suspected Snape, and had done so for some time.
 But, then, the Death Eaters probably made a cottage industry of suspecting one another.
-That’s the way Voldemort prefered it.
+That’s the way Voldemort preferred it.

 Nobody in charge suspected Snape at all.
 They never had.
 Neither one of them.
 Ever.

 Well, that’s a slight exaggeration.
 Voldemort, despite any statements to the contrary, really trusted nobody.
 To the extent that by the opening of HBP he appeared to have at least temporarily set a spy on his chief spy, parking Pettigrew in the man’s own house.
 But that doesn’t necessarily mean that he actually suspected Snape of anything in particular.
 (My examination of Voldemort’s probable reasons for sending Pettigrew home with Snape are gone into in the essay entitled ‘Exeunt Albus: Setting the Stage’.)